lundnm/Course_Network/README.md

 ## File Descriptions
 - network.py: This is the main code for my program.
-- manipulation.ipynb: This is the notebook that I used to process my data
+- manipulation.ipynb: This is the notebook that I used to process my data.
+- demo.mp4: This is the demonstration of my program's functions.
+- 507_final_writeup.pdf: This is the final report for my project.